 Bigger dumpsters with a 40-yard size have a higher price range.
-The budget for this dumpster size costs a low of $300 and reaches as high as $800.
+The budget for this dumpster size costs low $300 and reaches as high as $800.
 You can have a dumpster with a 40-yards size for major construction or renovation activities.

 What’s Included in the Cost of a Dumpster Rental?

 In every city, state, or locality, dumpster rental companies have varying prices to rent a dumpster for a week.
-Local businesses offering a dumpster to rent will have several considerations into the cost that they provide to you.
+Local businesses offering a dumpster to rent will have several considerations for the cost that they provide to you.
 In determining the rental costs, the dumpster rental provider will factor in the ROI for their dumpster, maintenance fees, employee salaries, bills, and other expenses that they will incur in the duration of their operation.